INFORMSJoC/2022.0200/README.md

 ## Running

-In Linux, the experiment can be conducted using the script Run_QCQP_script.sh from the script folder
+In Linux, the experiment can be run using the script Run_QCQP_script.sh from the script folder

 ```
 chmod +x Run_QCQP_script.sh